 COWEN: If you think the market risk premium is off for very large investments for biomedical research, do you think the same is true for smaller investments?
 That is, what are the micro-foundations of what goes wrong with the market risk premium and biomedical investment?

-all venture capital firms for biomedical ideas, or just the big stuff because it’s a liquidity issue?
+Does it plague all venture capital firms for biomedical ideas, or just the big stuff because it’s a liquidity issue?
 So for vaccines, we need advance market commitment, but for ordinary investments, venture capital will work just fine?
 What’s your view?